code-boxx/Javascript-Calendar-PWA/README.md

-## JS CALENDAR PWA
+## JS EVENTS CALENDAR PWA
-This is a Calendar Progressive Web App (PWA) made in pure HTML, CSS, Javascript.
-Yes, it is capable of running offline completely.
+This is an Events Calendar Progressive Web App (PWA) made in pure HTML, CSS, Javascript.
+Yes, it is installable and capable of running offline completely.
 <br><br>

 ## SCREENSHOTS